Ruling Will Help Ensure Due Process for Detainees Unable to Represent Themselves

 LOS ANGELES - A federal court in California has granted class-action status to a group of unrepresented immigration detainees with mental disabilities, an important step in helping ensure they get access to legal counsel.

-The ruling comes in response to a lawsuit filed last year on behalf of a group of detainees, including José Antonio Franco Gonzales, a Mexican immigrant with moderate mental retardation who was detained in federal immigration facilities for over four years without a hearing.
+The ruling comes in response to a lawsuit filed last year on behalf of a group of detainees, including José Antonio Franco Gonzalez, a Mexican immigrant with moderate mental retardation who was detained in federal immigration facilities for over four years without a hearing.
 Judge Dolly Gee of the U.S. District Court for the Central District of California found that the problems identified in the lawsuit are systemic, and there is no mechanism for evaluating whether immigration detainees with mental disabilities are able to represent themselves.

 Ahilan Arulanantham, deputy legal director of the ACLU of Southern California, said: "The sad fact is that the government refuses to systematically track the many detainees with mental disabilities who are lost in immigration detention centers, unable to represent themselves or even to understand why they're there.
 Today's ruling will allow us to shed light on this most vulnerable population within our broken immigration detention system."